HwWobbe/Wip-Main/README.md

           - EaCa
       - Client/Customer needs do need to be addressed
         -  this may be part of the NFP debate
+          -  which should likely be addressed at DebateGraph
       - VbM needs
       - Telephone voting needs
   - competition has been a driver but NeverAgain needs more resources